Guacam-Ole/Piero/README.md

 Piero is a conversion and proxy tool for DaVinci.
 It works on most platforms but was especially designed with Linux in mind

 ## Installation
-Select the package for your Operating System from the released.
-Install the correct .NET Runtime and start the application with `dotnet ./Piero.dll`
+Select the package for your Operating System from the Release.
+Install the .NET Runtime and start the application with `dotnet ./Piero.dll`

 ## Configuration